InnoSWP/syntax-tree-visualization/README.md

 ## How to use

+Simply type code in code editor and see how AST and SA change.
-Refer to documentation on the website
+For more information refer to documentation on the website.

 ## Installation